What Causes Dark Circles Under Eyes?

 The appearance of dark circles under your eyes may indicate some other deep-seated health conditions as well.
 Regardless of the underlying cause, dark circles always invite unwanted comments about how stressed or sick you look.

 To defeat dark circles, we must understand the science behind them.
-Let’s assess what causes dark circles under the eyes and how we can fix them.

 Table of Contents

-- What are Dark Circles Under Eyes?
+- What are Dark Circles Under Your Eyes?

 - What Do Dark Circles Under Eyes Look Like?